dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Document iothubowner Connection String](images/07070-DocumentIoTHubOwnerConnectionString.png)

-1. Repeate the last to steps to copy and document the "**service**" SAS policy primary connection string:
+1. Repeate the last two steps to copy and document the "**service**" SAS policy primary connection string:

     > **Note**: Make sure to save the changes to the **[myresources.txt](./myresources.txt)**" file each time.